 What Are Commodities?

-One way this homogeneity is achieved is by the use of certain minimum standards, or basis grades, for the commodities traded on exchanges.
+In addition, there are certain minimum standards, or basis grades, that ensure a common level of quality for most commodities.
 Basis grades may change from year to year, but once in place, all traded commodities must meet them.

 Examples of commodities include:

-• Grains and other agricultural products, like corn, wheat, rice, coffee, cocoa, cotton and sugar
+• Grains and other agricultural products, including: corn, wheat, rice, coffee, cocoa, cotton and sugar

 Technological advances have arguably added other commodities, such as internet bandwidth and cell phone minutes.
 Foreign currencies, indexes, and other financial products are also sometimes considered commodities.